The 7 Ts: Team, TAM, Traction, Tech, Transformation, Timing, 10x

 TRACTION: If you can show some proof of traction, be it early adopter feedback, initial paying customers, or the $100K MRR Series A milestone, it will help us better see a path to the billion $ addressable market.

-TRANSFORMATION: We want to see how your idea will transform the industry you are going after.
+TRANSFORMATIVE: We want to see how your idea will transform the industry you are going after.
 Not just incrementally, but fundamentally.
 Think of Skype, Zendesk, Spotify, Unity, each defining a brand new category that allows them to dominate for decades.

 You win a market by being first or best.

 TIMING: Everything in life comes down to timing.
 Why now?
-Too often we see the vision of founders collide with the realities of the market, often because their timing is wrong.
+Too often, we see the vision of founders collide with the realities of the market, often because their timing is wrong.
 But take Skype as an example of the opposite.
 Skype wasn’t first with VOIP, but their timing was spot on.

 To summarize, as our friend Jeff Clavier from Softtech VC, so elegantly puts it: “We invest in smart-ass teams with a kick-ass product in a big ass market.”